-35. Statistics collect, classify and tabulate statistical data; read, interpret and draw simple inferences from tables and statistical diagrams; construct and use bar charts, pie charts, pictograms, simple frequency distributions and frequency polygons; use frequency density to construct and read histograms with equal and unequal intervals; calculate the mean, median and mode for individual data and distinguish between the purposes for which they are used; construct and use cumulative frequency diagrams; estimate the median, percentiles, quartiles and interquartile range; calculate the mean for grouped data; identify the modal class from a grouped frequency distribution.
-36. Probability calculate the probability of a single event as either a fraction or a decimal (not a ratio); calculate the probability of simple combined events using possibility diagrams and tree diagrams where appropriate.
-(In possibility diagrams outcomes will be represented by points on a grid and in tree diagrams outcomes will be written at the end of branches and probabilities by the side of the branches.)
-37. Matrices • display information in the form of a matrix of any order; solve problems involving the calculation of the sum and product (where appropriate) of two matrices, and interpret the results; • calculate the product of a scalar quantity and a matrix; use the algebra of 2 × 2 matrices including the zero and identity 2 × 2 matrices; calculate the determinant and inverse of a non-singular matrix.
-(A-1 denotes the inverse of A.) 38.
-Transformations use the following transformations of the plane: reflection (M), rotation (R), translation (T), enlargement (E), shear (H), stretching (S) and their combinations (If M(a) = b and R(b) = c the notation RM(a) = c will be used; invariants under these transformations may be assumed.); identify and give precise descriptions of transformations connecting given figures; describe transformations using coordinates and matrices.
+collect, classify and tabulate statistical data; read, interpret and draw simple inferences from tables and statistical diagrams construct and use bar charts, pie charts, pictograms, simple frequency distributions and frequency polygons use frequency density to construct and read histograms with equal and unequal intervals calculate the mean, median, mode and range for individual and discrete data and distinguish between the purposes for which they are used construct and use cumulative frequency diagrams; estimate the median, percentiles, quartiles and interquartile range calculate the mean for grouped data; identify the modal class from a grouped frequency distribution. calculate the probability of a single event as either a fraction or a decimal (not a ratio) calculate the probability of simple combined events using possibility diagrams and tree diagrams where appropriate.
+(In possibility diagrams outcomes will be represented by points on a grid and in tree diagrams outcomes will be written at the end of branches and probabilities by the side of the branches.) display information in the form of a matrix of any order solve problems involving the calculation of the sum and product (where appropriate) of two matrices, and interpret the results calculate the product of a scalar quantity and a matrix use the algebra of 2 × 2 matrices including the zero and identity 2 × 2 matrices calculate the determinant and inverse of a non-singular matrix.
+(A-1 denotes the inverse of A.) use the following transformations of the plane: reflection (M), rotation (R), translation (T), enlargement (E), shear (H), stretching (S) and their combinations (If M(a) = b and R(b) = c the notation RM(a) = c will be used; invariants under these transformations may be assumed.) identify and give precise descriptions of transformations connecting given figures; describe transformations using coordinates and matrices.
 (Singular matrices are excluded.)

-39. Vectors in two dimensions describe a translation by using a vector represented by \$\begin{pmatrix} x \\ y \end{pmatrix}\$, \$\vec{AB}\$ or \$\mathbf{a}\$; add vectors and multiply a vector by a scalar; calculate the magnitude of a vector \$\begin{pmatrix} x \\ y \end{pmatrix}\$ as \$\sqrt{x^2 + y^2}\$.
-(Vectors will be printed as \overrightarrow{AB} or a and their magnitudes denoted by modulus signs, e.g. $ \overrightarrow{AB} $ or $ \mathbf{a} $.
-In all their answers to questions candidates are expected to indicate \mathbf{a} in some definite way, e.g. by an arrow or by underlining, thus \overrightarrow{AB} or a); • represent vectors by directed line segments; use the sum and difference of two vectors to express given vectors in terms of two coplanar vectors; use position vectors.
+39. Vectors in two dimensions

+- describe a translation by using a vector represented by $\begin{pmatrix} x \\ y \end{pmatrix}$ , $\overrightarrow{AB}$ or a - · add vectors and multiply a vector by a scalar - calculate the magnitude of a vector $\begin{pmatrix} x \\ y \end{pmatrix}$ as $\sqrt{x^2 + y^2}$ by modulus signs, e.g. $\overrightarrow{IAB}$ I or Ial.
+In all their answers to questions candidates are expected to indicate a in some definite way, e.g. by an arrow or by underlining, thus $\overrightarrow{AB}$ or $\underline{a}$ )

+(Vectors will be printed as $\overrightarrow{AB}$ or $\mathbf{a}$ and their magnitudes denoted represent vectors by directed line segments; use the sum and difference of two vectors to express given vectors in terms of two coplanar vectors; use position vectors.